Plan B (2021 film): Plot

-The girls reunite, but quickly discover Sunny's car (which Lupe left with Logen) to be missing.
+The girls reunite, but quickly discover Sunny's car (which Lupe left with Logan) to be missing.
 Despairing, Sunny takes the unmarked "birth control" pill they stole from the drug dealer — later revealed to be Amphetamine — and argues with Lupe, blaming her for their situation.
 Lupe realizes they can locate the car with a "Find My" app, which turns out to be parked at a nearby house party.
-Lupe finds and confronts Logen, who insists that the car wasn't taken by her, but by her band's lead singer, Xander.
+Lupe finds and confronts Logan, who insists that the car wasn't taken by her, but by her band's lead singer, Xander.
 Lupe and Sunny find Xander to be extremely intoxicated.
 He attempts to attack the girls — they escape, but Sunny nearly runs Xander over.
-Xander is fine, but disoriented; Logen stays behind to take care of him, sharing a kiss with Lupe before the two part ways.
+Xander is fine, but disoriented; Logan stays behind to take care of him, sharing a kiss with Lupe before the two part ways.

 Back in the car, a now sober Sunny confronts Lupe on why she never told her about her true sexuality.
 Lupe admits she was afraid it would affect their friendship, which Sunny instantly dismisses as nonsense.
 Shortly after, Lupe discovers the true nature of Sunny's sexual encounter through a phone call from Kyle.
 Sunny says she lied because of how much more sexually experienced Lupe seems, which Lupe says is just an act.
 They agree to stop lying to each other.

 Finally, Sunny and Lupe make it to Rapid City's Planned Parenthood, but are devastated to find it permanently shut down.
 Sunny breaks down emotionally and admits she needs her mother's help.
 The two drive home.

 When they get back, both face altercations with their parents.
 Lupe is surprised by her father's concern for her.
 After asking him if he would ever "kick her out," he reaffirms his unconditional love for her and the two embrace.
 Sunny's mom is initially angry, but her mood softens after a frustrated Sunny rants about feeling the need to be perfect all the time for her.
 Like Lupe and her dad, the two reconnect, and Sunny admits that she needs the morning after pill, which her mom quickly buys for her.

 Cast

 Production

 In September 2020, it was announced Natalie Morales would direct the film, from a screenplay by Prathi Srinivasan and Joshua Levy, with LD Entertainment and American High set to produce, and Hulu to distribute.
 In October 2020, Victoria Moroles and Kuhoo Verma joined the cast of the film.

-Principal photography began on September 30, 2020 and concluded on November 10, 2020 in Syracuse, New York.
+Principal photography began on September 30, 2020, and concluded on November 10, 2020, in Syracuse, New York.